DonaldKellett/Osiv/API.md

 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short description of the error, e.g. `"Incorrect username or password"`
+- `"message"`: A short description of the error, e.g. `"Incorrect username or password"`

 ### `GET /logout`